Icinga/icinga2/doc/12-icinga2-api.md

 The [API permission](12-icinga2-api.md#icinga2-api-permissions) `console` is required for executing expressions.

+> **Note**
+>
+> Runtime modifications via `execute-script` calls are not validated and might cause the Icinga 2
+> daemon to crash or behave in an unexpected way.
+Use these runtime changes at your own risk.

 If you specify a session identifier, the same script context can be reused for multiple requests.
 This allows you to, for example, set a local variable in a request and use that local variable in another request.
 Sessions automatically expire after a set period of inactivity (currently 30 minutes).

 Example for fetching the command line from the local host's last check result: